 How Many Edges Does a Cylinder Have?

 A cylinder has 2 edges.
 An edge is where 2 faces meet.
-Edge can be straight or can be curved.
-For example, in a cube there are 12 straight edges whereas in a cylinder there are 2 curved edges.
+The edge can be straight or can be curved.
+For example, in a cube, there are 12 straight edges whereas in a cylinder there are 2 curved edges.
 We know that cylinder is a combination of 2 circles and 1 rectangle.
 The two straight edges of the rectangle are folded to form the curved edges of the cylinder.

 What is a Total Surface Area of Cylinder?

-Total surface area of a cylinder is a sum of cum of curved surface area and area of two circular bases.
+The total surface area of a cylinder is the sum of curved surface area and the area of two circular bases.
 It is given as:

 Total surface area = Curved Surface area + Two circular base areas

-The area occupied within the boundary of the circular base of the cylinder is called the base area of the cylinder.
-The units of the base area of the cylinder are always expressed as square centimeters, square inches, square feet, etc. In geometry, we have a specific formula to find the area of the base of a cylinder that is πr2 where r is the radius of the base of the cylinder.
+The area occupied within the boundary of the circular base of the cylinder is called its base area.
+The units of the base area of the cylinder are always expressed as square centimeters, square inches, square feet, etc. In geometry, we have a specific formula to find the area of the base of a cylinder that is πr2 where r is the radius of the base.

-- Cylinder has one curved surface, two curved edges, and two flat circular faces.
+- It has one curved surface, two curved edges, and two flat circular faces.